gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 # Power Control

 To make this truly MAAS we require the addition of remote power control of the machines.

-How about PoE smart switch + PoE hats for the RPIs?
+See https://github.com/gilesknap/maaspower